Northshore Scholarship Foundation

 opportunity Lois and Vern Keener memorial vocational scholarship.
 Rudy and Inez Beckstrom memorial vocational scholarship.

-A number of memorial scholarship accounts have been established in the name of several Northshore Rotarians: Karen Forys, past president and superintendent of Northshore schools until her death in September, 2007.
-Julian Karp, a charter member, past president and long-time superintendent of Northshore Schools.
-Bob Munro, a charter member, Foundation trustee and owner-operator of Kenmore Air Harbor.
-Dr. John Stoutenburg, a past president, a Foundation trustee, who practiced chiropractic care in Woodinville.
-Northshore Rotary Scholarships for at Bothell and Inglemoor High Schools 2006
+A number of memorial scholarship accounts have been established in the name of several Northshore Rotarians: Karen Forys, past Rotary president and superintendent of Northshore schools until her death in September, 2007.
+Julian Karp, a charter member, past Rotary president and long-time superintendent of Northshore Schools.
+Bob Munro, a charter member, Foundation trustee and founding owner-operator of Kenmore Air Harbor.
+Dr. John Stoutenburg, a past Rotary president, a Foundation trustee, who practiced chiropractic care in Woodinville.
+Rusty Young, a past Rotary president and Foundation trustee and president, prominent insurance executive

 The Foundation